piccolo-orm/piccolo_admin/docs/source/media_storage/index.rst

         screenshots = Array(base_column=Varchar())

-    # Note - don't store connection details in plain text if possible.
+    # Note - don't store credentials in source code if possible.
     # It's safer to read them from environment variables.
     # A tool like `python-dotenv` can help with this.
     S3_CONNECTION_KWARGS = {